-In the last few years TAAAC has assisted over 200 professionals graduate of whom over 90 percent remain within the country.
+In the last few years TAAAC has assisted in graduating over 200 AAU students of whom over 90 percent remain within the country.

 TAAAC has become a workable and effective model for collaboration in global health to accelerate the creation of professional and academic specialists, promoting an accessible robust health system and contributing directly to ongoing economic and infrastructure growth.
 By facilitating excellence in academic research and practice, a new generation of confident and competent young Ethiopians will help fulfill their country’s great potential.